 \subsection{Contributions}

-In this section we summarize the main contributions of this paper (not in order of significance).
+In this work we modify dual free SDCA proposed by Shalev-Shwartz \cite{DBLP:journals/corr/Shalev-Shwartz15} to allow adaptive adjustment of probabilities in non-uniform selection of coordinate.
+Note that the method is dual free, and hence in contrast of classical SDCA, when the update is trying to maximize the dual objective \eqref{Prob:dual}, we define the update differently (see Section \ref{sec:algorithm_adfSDCA} for more details).

-{\bf Adaptive SDCA.} We modify dual free SDCA algorithm proposed by Shalev-Shwartz \cite{DBLP:journals/corr/Shalev-Shwartz15} to allow adaptive adjustment of probabilities for non-selection of coordinates.
-Allowing adaptive non-uniform selection of coordinates leads to efficient utilization of computational resource and helps to achieve better algorithm complexity bound than the one derived in \cite{DBLP:journals/corr/Shalev-Shwartz15}.
-We show that the sub-optimality after $T$ iterations is decreased by a factor of $\prod_{t=1}^T(1-\tilde{\theta}_t)$.
-Here, $1-\tilde{\theta}_t \in (0,1)$ is a parameter which depends on current iterate $\vc{\alpha}{t}$ and probability distribution over the choice of coordinates to be used in next iteration.
-By changing the strategy from uniform selection to adaptive, we are making each $1-\tilde{\theta}_t$ smaller than corresponding improvement -- which would be achieved by uniform selection -- hence improving the convergence rate.
+Allowing adaptive non-uniform selection of coordinate leads to efficient utilization of computational resource and the algorithm achieves a better complexity bound than \cite{DBLP:journals/corr/Shalev-Shwartz15}.
+We showed that the error after $T$ iterations is decreased by factor of $\prod_{t=1}^T(1-\tilde{\theta}_t)$.
+Here, $1-\tilde{\theta}_t \in (0,1)$ is a parameter which depends on current iterate $\vc{\alpha}{t}$ and probability distribution over the choice of coordinate to be used in next iteration.
+By changing the strategy from uniform selection to adaptive, we are making each $1-\tilde{\theta}_t$ smaller, hence improving the convergence rate.

-{\bf Better convergence and complexity results.} By allowing strategy of adaptive probabilities, conservatively we can derive that our complexity bound is depended on $\bar{L}$, which is the average of Lipschitz smoothness parameter $L_i$ of each loss function $\ell_i(x_i \cdot)$.
-While the complexity bound in \cite{DBLP:journals/corr/Shalev-Shwartz15} and \cite{csiba2015primal} are depended on the maximal Lipschitz smoothness parameter $L_{max}$, where they select coordinate at each iteration by using either uniform distribution or arbitrary but fixed probability distribution.
-Besides, to use this adaptive probabilities, we are able to remain the most impressive property of \cite{DBLP:journals/corr/Shalev-Shwartz15}, that the variance of the update goes to zero naturally as we converge to the optimum solution without any extra computation and storage.
-Our strategy of using adaptive probabilities in SDCA method also shows the same reduction rate of the variance as in \cite{DBLP:journals/corr/Shalev-Shwartz15}.

-{\bf Practical aggressive variant.} Motivated by \cite{csiba2015stochastic}, we propose an efficient heuristic variant, which enjoys better practical performance but reduces a computation (see Section~\ref{sec:heuristic_adfsdca}).
-Basically, unlike the adaptive SDCA, where we need to compute probabilities at each iteration, we only re-compute the exact adaptive probabilities once per epoch (one passing over data) and reduce the probability of the coordinate updated previously by heuristic rule.
-This algorithmic modification works since, naturally, after one update of a coordinate, the sub-optimality of this coordinate will reduce and the probability for choosing this coordinate in the next iteration should be reduced as well.